Ahe4d/Ahe4d/README.md

 ## 👋 Hello there!
 My name is Etienne, I'm a hobbyist programmer who likes working with JavaScript and web technologies!
+I'm currently an undergraduate student at San Francisco State University majoring for Computer Science.

 ### 🖥 Projects
 * [Blockauth](http://blockauth.aheadbl.com) - a custom authentication server for [Blockland](https://blockland.us)